Bonaigarh

 Bonaigarh, also locally known as Bonai, is a subdivision of Sundergarh district of the Indian state of Odisha.
 It is 162 km east of the district headquarters in Sundargarh.
 It is a sub-divisional headquarter.
 The town is surrounded by the River Brahmani and the Khandadhar and Singardei Hills.
-Notable places of interest include a temple to the Lord Shiva (Baneswar Temple) and a Royal Palace.
+Notable places of interest include a temple to the Hinduism deity Shiva (Baneswar Temple) and a royal palace.

 The Bonaigarh subdivision is further divided into four tehsils or blocks.
 These include Bonaigarh, Koida, Lahunipara, and Gurundia.

 Demographics

 The primary language spoken is Odia.
 Dialects spoken in the region include Sundargadi.

 History and geography

 During the British Raj, Bonaigarh was the capital of Bonai State.
-It was one of the princely states of the Chota Nagpur States belonging to the Eastern States Agency.
+It was one of the minor princely states of the Chota Nagpur States belonging to the Eastern States Agency.